T-vK/NodeMCU-Express/README.md

 Of course your ESP8266 needs to be connected to your WiFi or your ESP8266 has to host an AP that you are connecting to.

 ## How to use it
-Just upload `express.lua` to your ESP8266, then you can use `require('express') just like in my example in your `init.lua`.
+Just upload `express.lua` to your ESP8266, then you can use `require('HttpServer') just like in my example in your `init.lua`.